Books on the Rennes-le-Château Mystery

 5 stars

 Henry Lincoln read de Sède's book (see above) and made a programme for the Chronicle series on British TV.
-This sparked so much interest that he and two others wrote this book - The Holy Blood and the Holy Grail.
+This sparked so much interest that he and his two research assistants wrote this book - The Holy Blood and the Holy Grail, or the US Holy Blood Holy Grail.

 It immediately became a best seller and literally put Rennes-le-Château on the map (on tourist maps it enjoys a prominence usually reserved for world heritage sites like Carcassonne).
 It has also spawned a whole industry in writing books expounding increasingly bizarre and improbable theories (see below).